Towel API¶

 api_reverse(instance, 'detail', pk=instance.pk)

-towel.api.serialize_model_instance(instance, api, inline_depth=0, exclude=(), only_registered=True, build_absolute_uri=lambda uri: uri, \**kwargs)
+- towel.api.serialize_model_instance(instance, api, inline_depth=0, exclude=(), only_registered=True, build_absolute_uri=lambda uri: uri, \**kwargs)¶

 Serializes a single model instance.

-If inline_depth is a positive number, inline_depth levels of related objects are inlined.
+inline_depthis a positive number,inline_depthlevels of related objects are inlined.
 The performance implications of this feature might be severe!
-Note: Additional arguments specified when calling serialize_model_instance such as exclude, only_registered and further keyword arguments are currently not forwarded to inlined objects.
-Those parameters should be set upon resource registration time as documented in the API docstring above.
+Note: Additional arguments specified when callingserialize_model_instancesuch asexclude,only_registeredand further keyword arguments are currently not forwarded to inlined objects.
+Those parameters should be set upon resource registration time as documented in theAPIdocstring above.The

-build_absolute_uri should be a callable which transforms any passed URI fragment into an absolute URI including the protocol and the hostname, for example request.build_absolute_uri.
+only_registered=Falseif you want to serialize models which do not have a canonical URI inside this API.build_absolute_urishould be a callable which transforms any passed URI fragment into an absolute URI including the protocol and the hostname, for examplerequest.build_absolute_uri.This implementation has a few characteristics you should be aware of:

-• Only objects which have a canonical URI inside this particular API are serialized; if no such URI exists, this method returns None.
-This behavior can be overridden by passing only_registered=False.
+Only objects which have a canonical URI inside this particular API are serialized; if no such URI exists, this method returns

-• Many to many relations are only processed if inline_depth has a positive value.
-The reason for this design decision is that the database has to be queried for showing the URIs of related objects anyway and because of that we either show the full objects or nothing at all.
+inline_depthhas a positive value.
+The reason for this design decision is that the database has to be queried for showing the URIs of related objects anyway and because of that we either show the full objects or nothing at all.Some fields (currently only fields with choices) have a machine readable and a prettified value.
+The prettified values are delivered inside the

-• The primary key of the model instance is always available as __pk__.
+__pretty__dictionary for your convenience.The primary key of the model instance is always available as

-towel.api.querystring(data, exclude=(), \**kwargs)
+- towel.api.querystring(data, exclude=(), \**kwargs)¶

 Returns a properly encoded querystring